BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Transit-Oriented-Communities/readme.md

         - A number of stops are served by routes with the same route id for both directions.
 These need to be dropped to accurately count the number of unique routes that pass through any given station in later steps.
 3. Create stop station areas
     - Find stops that are nearby:
-        - Tram, Streetcar, Light Rail, and BRT within 75 ft (22.86 meters) of other stops are considered same stop
+        - Cable Tram and BRT within 75 ft (22.86 meters) of other stops are considered same stop
-        - Rail, Ferry within 300 ft (91.44 meters) of other stops are considered same stop
+        - Tram, Streetcar, Light Rail; Rail; Ferry within 300 ft (91.44 meters) of other stops are considered same stop
     - Dissolve stop areas to create station areas; this creates a multi-part geometry.
     - Explode multi-part station areas to single-part station areas
     - Create station area id